 The nature of news consumption is changing, and in Wales how people interact with media is markedly different to the rest of the UK.

 News provision in Wales has been historically poor at a national level and our efforts to address this deficit by launching The National Wales in March 2021 were ultimately undone by the developing cost of living crisis.
 Newsquest who published the title withdrew its financial backing as the company attempted to make savings across its UK operations.

 Whilst the service proved popular, and received critical acclaim, external economic factors put paid to its longer-term plans.
 News of its demise was met with a great deal of sadness.

 So what does the future hold?

 There is clearly a deficit when it comes to independent news provision in Wales, the need for an independent, quality news service that can operate at a scale to compete with the major players in the Welsh news landscape, The Daily Mail, The Sun and particularly the BBC has never been greater.

 The current economic climate will likely lead to a contraction of news provision in Wales at a time when news consumption habits are changing rapidly.
 New business models are required along with the development of new working practices and the new set of skills needed to satisfy Wales’ varied audiences and communities.

 So what next?

 We’re creating Talking Wales, a publicly owned company which will deliver the independent news service Wales so desperately needs.
-We are being assisted by Cwmpas Wales, formerly the Wales cooperative centre, in order to ensure that the best ownership model is put in place.
+We have been assisted by Cwmpas Wales, formerly the Wales cooperative centre, in order to ensure that the best ownership model is put in place.
 It will be owned by its audience, its employees and those who see the value in a strong independent Welsh media, as a cooperative it will be wholly transparent, publishing annual reports and accounts overseen by an arms-length independent board.
 It will be a for-profit company with all of those profits being used to invest in new services and support the development of new community-based news ventures across Wales.